janjaali/playBasicAuthenticator/README.md

 # playBasicAuthenticator
-Simple BasicAuthenticator for Play-Framework-Apps (implemented as Filter)
+Simple BasicAuthenticator for Play-Framework-Apps (implemented as Filter).